-- 1. a.
-Support the patient's right of self- determination and choice even when these choices conflict with values of the individual professional. - b.
+- 1.a.
+Support the patient's right to self-determination and choice even when these choices conflict with values of the individual professional. - b.
 Apply legal and ethical principles to advocate for patient well-being and preference. - 2.
-Identify unmet needs of patients and their families from a holistic perspective. - 3. a.
+Identify unmet needs of patients and their families from a holistic perspective. - 3.a.
 Act as an advocate for patient's basic needs, including following established procedures for reporting and solving institutional care problems and chain of command. - b.
 Advocate on behalf of patients and their families with other members of the interdisciplinary health care team. - c.
-Teach patients and families about access to reliable and valid sources of information and resources including health information. - 4. a.
+Teach patients and families about access to reliable and valid sources of information and resources including health information. - 4.a.
 Participate in quality improvement activities. - b.
-Participate in professional organizations and community groups to improve the quality of health care. - 5. a.
+Participates in professional organizations and community groups to improve the quality of health care. - 5.a.
 Refer patients and their families to community resources. - b.
-Serve as a member of health care and community teams to provide services to individuals and their families who experience unmet needs. - Refer patients and their families to resources that facilitate continuity of care; health promotion, maintenance, and restoration; and ensure confidentiality.
+Serve as a member of health care and community teams to provide services to individuals and their families who experience unmet needs. - C. Refer patients and their families to resources that facilitate continuity of care; health promotion, maintenance, and restoration; and ensure confidentiality.

 - 1. Institutional and community resources including agencies/services and health care providers. - 2.
 Principles of case management. - 3.
-Roles of family and significant others in providing support to the patient. - 4. a.
+Roles of family and significant others in providing support to the patient. - 4.a.
 Roles and functions of members of the interdisciplinary health care team. - b.
-Confidentiality regulations (e.g., HIPAA). - 5.
-Referral processes for patients and their families to promote continuity of care. - 6.
-Issues and trends in health care delivery. - 7.
+Confidentiality regulations. - 5.
+Referral processes for patients and their families to promote continuity of care.

+- 6. Issues and trends in health care delivery. - 7.
 Major current issues affecting public/government/private health care services, programs, and costs. - 8.
 Organizational, local, and state resources for risk reduction, and health promotion, maintenance, and restoration.

-- 1. a.
-Assess the adequacy of the support systems of patients and their families. - b.
+- 1.a.
+Assess the adequacy of the support systems of patient and their families. - b.
 Work with families to use resources to strengthen support systems. - c.
-Identify providers and national and community resources to meet the needs of patients and their families. - Facilitate communication among patients, their families, and members of the health care team to use institutional or community resources to meet health care needs. - b.
-Maintain confidentiality according to HIPAA guidelines. - c.
-Promote system-wide verbal, written, and electronic confidentiality. - 3. a.
-Advocate with other members of the interdisciplinary health care team on behalf of patients and families to procure resources for care. - Assist patients and their families to communicate needs to their support systems and to other health care professionals. - Collaborate with the interdisciplinary team concerning issues and trends in health care delivery affecting public/ government/private health care services, programs, and cost to patients and their families. - D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of patients and their families.
+Identify providers and national and community resources to meet the needs of patients and their families. - 2.a.
+Facilitate communication among patients, their families, and members of the health care team to use institutional or community resources to meet health care needs. - b.
+Maintain confidentiality. - c.
+Promote system-wide verbal, written, and electronic confidentiality. - 3.a.
+Advocate with other members of the interdisciplinary health care team on behalf of patients and families to procure resources for care. - b.
+Assist patients and their families to communicate needs to their support systems and to other health care professionals. - 4.
+Collaborate with interdisciplinary team concerning issues and trends in health care delivery affecting public/government/private health care series, programs, and cost to patients and families. - D. Communicate and manage information using technology to support decision-making to improve patient care.